Kilmarnock | Irvine | Ayr

-Reviews of Appraisers & Gemmologists providing jewellery valuation services to the Kilmarnock, Glasgow, Irvine and surrounding towns in Ayrshire, Renfrewshire and Lanarkshire.
+Reviews of Appraisers & Gemmologists providing jewellery valuation services to the Kilmarnock, Ayr, Irvine and surrounding towns in Ayrshire, Renfrewshire and Lanarkshire.

 The most commonly requested service is a valuation for insurance replacement.
 The professionals reviewed here also perform Confirmation of Will valuations, post-loss assessments and documentation relating to Divorce Settlement and Private Sale.

 - Are full-time valuation experts and Gemmologists, not retail jewellers.

 - Have had all of their credentials independently verified by us.

 - Are held to account by national and sometimes also international appraisal governing bodies.